RxSwiftCommunity/RxMultipeer/README.md

 // Accept all connections
 otherclient.startAdvertising()

 otherclient.incomingConnections()
 .subscribeNext { (client, context, respond) in respond(true) }
 .addDisposableTo(disposeBag)

+// Starting from version 3.0.0 the following handler needs to be implemented
+// for this library to work:
+otherclient.incomingCertificateVerifications()
+.subscribeNext { (client, certificateChain, respond) in respond(true) }
+.addDisposableTo(disposeBag)

 // Respond to all messages with 'Roger'